January 11th, 2019

 Marven Hyppolite, District Aide and Caseworker

 Marven is a Massachusetts native and a resident of Lynn.
 He has a BS in Political Science from Umass Dartmouth, and has been with Team Moulton since April of 2016.
-Marven handles casework involving immigration and housing.

 Neesha Suarez, District Aide and Caseworker